 A DWI or DUI Charge is a Serious Matter

 New York has some of the strictest drunk driving laws in the nation.
 The penalties for a conviction can be severe.
 If you have been charged with a DUI or DWI offense, you owe it to yourself to retain the best legal team available.
 E. Stewart Jones Hacker Murphy has the judgment and experience to negotiate the best possible plea, but we also have the skills and tenacity required to take your case to trial, if necessary.

 We are one of the most highly respected law firms in upstate New York and the capital district.
-We have been representing clients for more than one hundred years; our law practice has stood the test of time.
+We have been representing clients for more than 125 years; our law practice has stood the test of time.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, 7 days a week, 365 days a year – even on holidays.
 Make the right call.
 Call us now at (518) 284-3183 or complete our online form.